 Once a student decides The Downtown School may be a good fit, the first step is to create an admission account in Ravenna, our application management system.
 Through Ravenna, families can manage applications online, complete family forms, and request teacher evaluations and transcripts.

 Below are the remaining steps to complete an application for The Downtown School.
-All pieces of the application must be complete in order for a student to be considered for the school.
+All pieces of the application must be complete by January 15, 2019 in order for a student to be considered for the school.

 Once a family has created an account in Ravenna, they will be asked to choose an application type.
 Select the Rainier Scholars application type only if the student is currently a Rainier Scholar.
 Please note that The Downtown School does not enroll international students.
 All applicants must be U.S. citizens or U.S permanent residents.

 Preliminary application and application fee